Juniper/meshrr/README.md

 ### Prerequisites

 1. An operational Kubernetes cluster with sufficient resources for the topology you wish to build.
 2. The cRPD software.
 The current tested version is **23.2R1.13**.
+The software must be available via a private repository or preloaded onto all nodes it may be run on.
+If using k3s, this can be accomplished with `k3s ctr images import junos-routing-crpd-docker-amd64-23.2R1.13.tar`.
+   - If the import fails, you may need to convert the tarfile into a format that can be imported.
+You can do so with
+     ```sh
+     docker load -i junos-routing-crpd-docker-amd64-23.2R1.13.tgz \
+      && docker image tag crpd:23.2R1.13 localhost/juniper/crpd:23.2R1.13 \
+      && docker image save localhost/juniper/crpd:23.2R1.13 --output=junos-routing-crpd-docker-amd64-23.2R1.13.tar
+     ```
-2. A cRPD license for the number of nodes you wish to deploy.
+3. A cRPD license for the number of nodes you wish to deploy.
 At the time of writing, Juniper offers [free trial licenses](https://www.juniper.net/us/en/dm/crpd-trial/).
 Standard licenses are limited to 16 BGP peers and 4M RIB entries.

 ### Usage